Complete Golf Store Business Logo

 The face design is crucial, but the shaft has a considerably greater impact than most golfers think.
 The decision between graphite and steel shafts significantly impacts distance and spin.

-Graphite shafts are often lighter and improve ball speed (which means more distance).
+Graphite shafts are often lighter and improve swing and ball speeds (which means more distance).
 At the same time, steel shafts are heavier and focus more on approach shot playability.

 Graphite may be a suitable option for novice or inexperienced golfers since it allows individuals with slower swing rates to produce greater club head speed.

 The amazing thing about these irons is that the steel shafts are far lighter than they were in the past.
-Steel shafts weighing between 100 and 115 grams are ideal for mid - handicappers.
-Don't forget to get the proper flex!
+Steel shafts weighing between 100 and 115 grams are ideal for mid – handicappers (and their faster swing speeds).
+Don’t forget to get the proper flex!

 Club Head